Skip to content Skip to footer

 Budget and luxurious hotels are readily available.
 2-star hotel usually start around $30 per night while 3-star hotels will cost at least $65.

-Airbnb is a available and you’ll find shared room, shared dorm, personal room, or even an entire home or apartment depending on your budget.
+Airbnb is available and you’ll find shared rooms, shared dorms, personal rooms, or even entire homes or apartments depending on your budget.

 Camping is legal and costs around $5 to $10 for a basic plot of land.
 You may have to pay a bit more for electricity.